darchr/gem5/ext/sst/INSTALL.md

 ### Building gem5 library

 At the root of the gem5 folder, you need to compile gem5 as a library.
 This varies which OS you use.
 If you're using Linux, then type the following:
-At the root of the gem5 folder, you need to compile gem5 as a library.
-This varies which OS you use.
-If you're using Linux, then type the following:
 ```sh